-- (1) Three copies of the Master's thesis must be submitted to the examinations board before the established deadline; the submission date must be recorded.
-The thesis must contain a summary. - (2) When submitting the Master's thesis, the candidate must assure in writing that they are the author of their own work and that they have used no sources or aids other than those indicated. - (3) The Master's thesis will be assessed by two examiners, one of whom must be a professor.
+(1) Three copies of the Master's thesis must be submitted to the examinations board before the established deadline; the submission date must be recorded.
+The thesis must contain a summary.

+- (2) When submitting a Master's thesis, candidates must certify in writing that they are the authors of their work and have used no sources or aids other than those indicated. - (3) The Master's thesis will be assessed by two examiners, one of whom must be a professor.
 The first examiner will be the thesis supervisor.
 The second examiner will be appointed by the examinations board.
 The candidate is permitted to propose a second examiner.
 This does not, however, constitute legal entitlement to examination by a particular examiner.
-The assessment period should not exceed six weeks. - (4) The grade is calculated as the average of the two assessments; § 12 applies accordingly.
+The assessment period should not exceed six weeks. - (4) The grade is calculated as the average of the two assessments; § 12 shall apply accordingly.
 If the grades differ by more than one grade point, the examinations board will determine the Master's thesis grade after consulting both examiners.
 In such cases, a third examiner may be consulted.